Calendar of Events

-The City of Jersey City, Mayor Steven Fulop, the Municipal Council Members and the Office of Cultural Affairs are proud to honor Copa Maribel Cancer Events, Inc. as we recognize the 3rd Annual Childhood Cancer Awareness Month during the Flag Raising Ceremony and its night ceremony for the 4th Annual Light It Up Gold on Thursday, September 9, 2021.
+The City of Jersey City, Mayor Steven Fulop, the Municipal Council Members and the Office of Cultural Affairs were proud and honored to celebrate the African American History Month during the flag raising on Wednesday, February 1, 2023.

-To watch the flag raising on YouTube, please CLICK HERE
+To view the flag raising on YouTube please, CLICK HERE